fenago/mlops-ai-security/lab_guides/md/lab1_tracking.md

 Pre-Req:
 --------

-1. Run the github erpository in the lab environment:
+1. Clone the github repository in the lab environment using git bash:

 `git clone https://github.com/fenago/mlops-ai-security.git`

 2. Start jupyter lab by running the following command in the terminal:

 `jupyter lab`

+**Note:** Make sure to access the jupyter environment using Google Chrome.

 Lab Solution
 -------------